 HBL-UAE overall risk management responsibility resides with the Board of Directors (hereafter "the Board", "BOD") of Habib Bank Limited.
 The Board ensures effective risk governance, control and oversight of the Bank processes with the help of Board and management level committees at Head Office and through HBL-UAE management committees.
-Though, Board remains the ultimate responsible for the domestic and foreign branch operations and the financial stability of the Bank.
+Though, the Board remains the ultimate responsible for the domestic and foreign branch operations and the financial stability of the Bank.

-In order to effectively discharge this responsibility, the Board is assisted by various Board Committees based on their respective Board approved 'Term of Reference' (TOR), namely Board Audit Committee (BAC), Board Risk Management Committee (BRMC), Board Human Resource and Remuneration Committee (BHRC), Board IT Committee (BITC), Board Strategy Input and Monitoring Committee (BSIMC), Board Compliance and Conduct Committee (BCNC), Board Development Finance Committee (BDFC) and Board Nomination and Remuneration Committee (BNRC).
+In order to effectively discharge this responsibility, the Board is assisted by various Board Committees based on their respective Board approved 'Term of Reference' (TOR), namely Board Audit Committee (BAC), Board Risk Management Committee (BRMC), Board Human Resource and Remuneration Committee (BHRRC), Board IT Committee (BITC), Board Strategy Input and Monitoring Committee (BSIMC), Board Compliance and Conduct Committee (BCNC), Board Development Finance Committee (BDFC) and Board Nomination and Remuneration Committee (BNRC).
 These committees are supported by the management level committees formalized at Habib Bank Limited Pakistan which are also responsible to oversee the international operations and respective committees.

 HBL-UAE management actively manages risk, primarily through the risk department with oversight by the Management Committee (MANCOM), Integrated Risk Management Committee (IRMC), Assets & Liabilities Committee (ALCO), Compliance Committee of Management (CCM), Information Technology Steering Committee (ITSC) and Branch Risk and Control Committee (BRCC).
-To ensure overall governance is in place, the Bank has UAE Corporate Governance (UAEGC) committee which comprises of HBL-UAE management and HBL Pakistan members.
+To ensure overall governance is in place, the Bank has formalized UAE Corporate Governance committee (UAEGC) which is chaired by Head of International Banking along with representations by senior management from head office.